thecasualcoder/dobby/README.md

   `PUT /control/ready/sick?resetInSeconds=2` which will make `/readiness` to return 503 for 2 seconds

+- add load on memory

+  `PUT /control/goturbo/memory` which will create a memory spike

+- add load on CPU

+  `PUT /control/goturbo/cpu` which will create a CPU spike

 - kill itself

   `PUT /state/crash` which will crash the server